-4.4 High school's traditional view to ignore emotions and attitudes
+4.4.
+High school's traditional view to ignore emotions and attitudes

 Most high schools are not tuned in to these processes.
 To a large extent, high schools are still mainly focused on "transferring" knowledge and skills as if these are commodities that can be learned in a neutral way.
 There is much less attention of even allergy against having pedagogical or curricular attention to emotions and attitudes.
-The NESET II review on antibullying strategies in Europe (2017) recommends that academics and practitioners from the education sector cooperate more with academics and practitioners from the health and sector, because the health sector is much further in developing methods that support attitudes and organizational cultures in an effective way.
+The NESET II review on antibullying strategies in Europe (2017) recommends that academics and practitioners from the education sector cooperate more with academics and practitioners from the health sector, because this is much further in developing methods that support attitudes and organizational cultures in an effective way.
 In the traditional view, "transferring" academic knowledge requires students to sit still, to listen and to be polite to the teachers and to not disagree with teachers.
 School policies are often developed to monitor and control this type of behavior.
 The European and national priorities to foster "21st century skills" (creativity, autonomy, having own opinions, being able to deal with conflict, being tolerant and flexible) may have political commitment, but it is difficult to actually integrate them in schools that remain traditionally oriented.

-4.5 Limited ability of high schools to develop a consistent supportive school culture

-Researchers have found that students often do not experience the (high) school culture to be very supportive.
-Teachers often agree with students on this, even though they tend to miss a lot of the real unsafety incidents at school.
-The lack of safety in a school is closely related to the direct community around the school.
-Students are more influenced than in elementary school by these community values and behaviours because as emerging adults, they are increasingly less at home and more out in the community.
+Limited ability of high schools to develop a consistent supportive school culture school by these community values and behaviours because as emerging adults, they are increasingly less at home and more out in the community.
 Poorer neighbourhoods are lowering the safety in a school and lead to less (middle class) prosocial behavior.
 Streetwise prosocial behavior is related to the struggle to attain street status and more embedded in gender stereotypes than middle class prosocial values.
 In poor neighbourhood schools, both actual unsafety like carrying weapons, stealing, physical and verbal violence, and perceived and expected safety are lower.
 For example, teachers in schools with a relatively unsafe culture may think that bullying is "normal" and an inevitable aspect of high school and cannot imagine that it is possible to create a school culture that has no bullying.
 In addition, the narrow focus of many schools on academic performance and on preventing drop-out limits their view on a wider pedagogical approach of prosociality and citizenship.
 Finally, in many countries, the management of schools consists of teachers being promoted to be principals.
 Although experienced teachers may be very good in pedagogical leadership (but not always) they are less likely to be experts in organizational innovation.
 Systematically coaching a school with several hundreds of staff towards a more holistic prosocial policy may be beyond their competences.